mithilacognite/AssetExplorer/src/docs/cdf/integration/index.md

 ---

 # About data integration

-To analyze and contextualize your data in Cognite Data Fusion (CDF), you need to establish efficient **data integration pipelines** between your existing data infrastructure and CDF.
+ to establish efficient **data integration pipelines** between your existing data infrastructure and CDF.

 A data integration pipeline is typically composed of an **extract** component, a **transform** component, and a **contextualization** component.